 "Well, if you don't have any plans for it..."

 "I did, actually.
 I was planning to hurl it smartly at the very next brick wall I saw."

 "In that case, I definitely want it," Latham said, quickly sheltering it in his hands as if it really were a suffering stray animal and Spilman had just kicked it.

 Terry looked quizzically at Freddy, who just shrugged and said, "Mad about watches.
 Never met one he didn't deeply care for and respect.
 That's why he's the best.
 Your old watch there will soon be more accurate than it was new, I assure you."

 "Setting the bar rather low," Terry muttered.

-"Latham," Fontaine asked, "how did it happen that you had four -- railroad watches? -- on your person when you came to call?"
+"Latham," Fontaine asked, "how did it happen that you had three -- railroad watches? -- on your person when you came to call?"